 Why was The Marshall Mathers LP controversial?

-What is the significance of the song Stan from The Marshall Mathers LP?
+What is the origin of the word "stan" from The Marshall Mathers LP?